-Red and Processed Meat Intake may Increase the Risk of Bladder Cancer
+Avoid Foods like Red and Processed Meat to reduce the Risk of Bladder Cancer

 In a meta-analysis done by the researchers from Karolinska Institutet in Sweden, they analyzed dietary data from 5 population based studies, which included 3262 cases and 1,038,787 participants and 8 case-control/ observational clinical studies which included 7009 cases and 27,240 participants, obtained through literature search in Pubmed database through January 2016.
 The researchers found that a high intake of processed meat consumption increased the risk of bladder cancer in both case-control and population based studies.
 However, they found an increased risk of bladder cancer with increased red meat intake only in the case-control studies, but not in the cohort/population-based studies.
 (Alessio Crippa et al, Eur J Nutr., 2018)

 Hence, it is better to avoid foods like red and processed meat to reduce the risk of bladder cancer.